Judicial functions of the House of Lords: Related courts

-Trials
+Trials of peers

-Abolition in law and practice

-Trials no longer occur; those of peers of the realm in the House were abolished in 1948, and those of impeachment have not occurred since 1806; all sane adults are liable to criminal trial, though the law is moot as to a triable offence of the monarch.
-However the Edward VIII abdication crisis saw an abdication on far less than criminality and again could take place for reputational reasons, with the ex-monarch then standing trial.

-Persons triable
+In mediaeval times, feudal courts had jurisdiction only in their subjects; peers of the realm were subjects directly to the king, so could only be tried by what would become the House of Lords.
+The right of peers to be tried by peers, rather than directly by royal justice, was one ceded reluctantly from the Crown, and eventually only applied to treason and felony.

-Peers of the Realm were entitled to a trial in the House of Lords, just as commoners were entitled to trial by jury.
-Peers of Ireland were, after Union with Great Britain in 1801, entitled to be elected to the Commons, but during such service their privileges, including the privilege of trial in the House of Lords, abated.
-Peeresses in their own right and wives or widows of peers were also entitled to trial in such a court, though never members of the House of Lords.
+Peers of Scotland were granted the privilege of trial by the House after the union of 1707; peers of Ireland were, after the union of 1801, entitled to be elected to the Commons, but during such service their privileges, including the privilege of trial in the House of Lords, abated.
+Peeresses in their own right and wives or widows of peers were also entitled to trial in such a court, though they were never members of the House of Lords.
 Widows of peers who later married commoners lost the privilege.

 Procedure

-After a grand jury indicted a peer, the case was brought before the Court of King's/Queen's Bench.
+After a peer was indicted by the normal criminal process, the case was brought before the Court of King's/Queen's Bench.
 The judges of that court could not accept any plea of guilty or not guilty, except a plea that the crime in question was previously pardoned.
 If pardon was not pleaded, the court issued a writ of certiorari moving the indictment to the House of Lords.
 The Lord High Steward presided, but the entire House could decide all legal, factual or procedural disputes.
 At the end, the Lords then voted, starting with the most junior baron, and proceeding in order of precedence, ending with the Lord High Steward.
 Jurors vote on (after making) oath or affirmation; a lord voted (up)on his honour.
 Bishops could not be tried in the House, because they were not peers, but they could participate as judges in a trial, except in the verdict.
 If Parliament was not sitting the case would be referred to the Lord High Steward's Court.
 He as president was sole judge of questions of law or procedure, but a jury of Lords Triers determined the verdict.
 (He selected, at his discretion, any 23 or more peers to be Lords Triers.)
 A simple majority of votes was enough to convict, but this could not be less than 12.
 Since the Crown appointed the Lord High Steward, peers lamented that in what may well be a political persecution this procedure put the accused at great disadvantage (since the Crown could appoint a hostile Lord High Steward who could select hostile peers as Lords Triers), and in the late 17th century made repeated efforts to ameliorate this.